Top 17 Things to Do in Fisherman’s Wharf, San Francisco

 There are several bike rental shops in Fisherman’s Wharf and Pier 39 that will be able to get you set up.

-Pro Tip: Take the Ferry back from Sausalito with your bike so you only have to ride one way.
+Pro Tip: After exploring the fun things to do in Sausalito, take the ferry back to the city with your bike so you only have to ride one way.

 biking across the Golden Gate Bridge